yegor256/pgtk/README.md

 name = pgsql.exec('SELECT name FROM user WHERE id = $1', [id])[0]['name']
 ```

-You may also use it if you need to run a transaction:
+You may also use it when you need to run a transaction:

 ```ruby
 pgsql.transaction do |t|